alex-klock/razor-mediator-4-tridion/README.md

 # Razor Mediator for Tridion

+## Razor Mediator Visual Studio Support ##
+Please check out https://github.com/mvlasenko/TridionVSRazorExtension for some awesome Visual Studio support.
+Develop your templates in Visual Studio with intellisense support, and even update your templates to Tridion!

 *exported from google code on July 3rd, 2015*

 The Razor Mediator allows you to use the power and flexibility of Razor Templating within your Tridion Compound Templates.